-- Consider an application for expedition and make any such application as soon as possible.
-Bear in mind that delay can count against an applicant. - Consider seeking declarations to establish the non-applicability of pre-emption rights. - If the dispute raises no issues of fact, consider Part 8 proceedings (see Practice note, Part 8 proceedings). - Where possible, identify narrow issues of law suitable for a preliminary issues trial. - During litigation, consider the extent to which a fresh notice of assignment or transfer will remedy a pleaded defect. - Ensure that all necessary parties are bound by the ultimate ruling.
+- Consider seeking declarations to establish the non-applicability of pre-emption rights. - If the dispute raises no issues of fact, consider Part 8 proceedings (see Practice note, Part 8 proceedings). - Where possible, identify narrow issues of law suitable for a preliminary issues trial. - During litigation, consider the extent to which a fresh notice of assignment or transfer will remedy a pleaded defect. - Ensure that all necessary parties are bound by the ultimate ruling.